8 Best Open Source CRM Tools (2020 Update)

 If you’re considering open source purely for the sake of minimizing expenses, you may want to check out the free version of the following all-in-one (proprietary) CRMs.

 HubSpot is a massive company, and played a big part in ushering in the rise of inbound marketing.
-Their free CRM software automates menial tasks, manages lead management, and allows for a database of one million contacts.
+Their free version automates menial tasks, manages lead management, and allows for a database of one million contacts.
 It also allows unlimited users and unlimited storage.

 Some advantages to HubSpot are firstly their large wealth of training videos to help speed up adoption.
 Also, because of their sheer enormity, they have a pretty great reputation for personalized customer service, which is a big point in its favor vs. many open source solutions.

 Some negatives include limited syncing between contact and deal data, a weak search function, and the inability to log email attachments into the contact record.
 Also, as you may have surmised, you may well need to dish out money on add-on modules to get the most out of the free version.